-

 The CyberSeal auditing-process

-The process follows a three-year cycle.
-In year one, a full CyberSeal audit is carried out.
-In years two and three, a maintenance audit is carried out for quality control.
-In year four the process is repeated with a full audit.
+The process runs through a three-year cycle.
+A comprehensive CyberSeal audit is carried out in year one.
+In years two and three, a maintenance audit is carried out for quality control purposes.
+In year four, the process is repeated again with a comprehensive audit.

 (1) Interest